AhmedYousriSobhi/aCupOfTea/programming/operatingSystem/ch9-memory.md

 - It is the responsibility of the users to design their programs to take advantage of such a method.
 Operating systems may help the programmer, however, by providing library routines to implement dynamic loading.

-# 9.1.5 - Dynamic Linking and Shared Libraries
+# 9.1.5-Memory-Dynamic Linking and Shared Libraries
 In this part, it's discussed the concept of ***DLL - Dynamic Linked libraries***, ***which are *system libraries* that are linked to user programs when the programs are run***.

 ## Motivation